TheKingDark-Error/Simple-library/README.md

-This was made by a human.
+This was made by a AI.

 The idea came from WindUI and Rayfield.